weglov/R2D2_gulp/README.md

-## boilerplate gulp system on es2015
+## Boilerplate gulp system on es2015